 Here at Illinois Recovery Center, we offer 24-hour inpatient addiction treatment, under our Residential Addiction Treatment.
-We also offer other programs like Addiction Counseling and Outpatient Treatment Programs for those who prefer not to reside in the facility.
 All medical care offered here at Illinois Recovery Center is an individualized treatment plan.

 We have several treatment options, including medical detoxification.
 It is essential to understand that we utilize various therapies so that patients gain long-term sobriety.

 If you want more information about medical detoxification, or want to enlist help for your loved one, please .
 Contact us today.
 We are here to help you find your freedom!

 Medical detoxification (detox) is the process of allowing the body to rid itself of a substance while under medical supervision.
 The goal of medical detox is to manage the acute and potentially dangerous physical symptoms that can occur when withdrawing from drugs or alcohol.
 In some cases, detox may also involve the use of medication to help relieve symptoms and make the process more comfortable.
 Although detox is often the first step in overcoming addiction, it is important to note that it is not a treatment in and of itself.
 Rather, it is designed to prepare individuals for further treatment and recovery.